ESGF/esgf-user-support/docs/user_guide.rst

 How to use the built-in wiki system
 ----------------------------------------------
-* Freeform content in CoG is created using a built-in wiki.
+* Freeform content is created using a built-in wiki.
 * You must be logged in to edit wiki pages
 * You must be a Contributor or Admin to edit wiki pages.
 * The wiki can be edited via a WYSIWYG GUI or via HTML (by choosing the "Source" button in the wiki editor).